NordicSemiconductor/asset-tracker-cloud-docs/docs/guides/FourKindsOfData.rst

 A device made smart decides on sending the data based on the situation.

 In passive mode, data is sent when movement is detected.
-The accelerometer wakes up the application thread, which then tries to acquire a GPS fix and a cellular connection.
+The accelerometer wakes up the application thread, which then tries to acquire a GNSS fix and a cellular connection.
 If movement is no longer detected, the modem is turned off and the application returns to the sleep state.
 The passive mode is designed to conserve energy as much as possible.
 Nevertheless, it is preferred that the device sends an update occasionally, so that the battery condition is known and conditions such as non-functioning of motion sensor can be detected.